Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We start by importing our data loading method - `loadAllData` - and both D3 and Lodash.
 We'll need them later.

-{crop-start: 67, crop-end: 78, format: javascript}
+{crop-start: 67, crop-end: 78, format: javascript, line-numbers: false}
 ![Import d3, lodash, and our data loader](code_samples/es6v2/App.js)

 You already know the normal imports.
 Importing with `{}` is how we import named exports, which lets us get multiple things from the same file.
 You'll see how the export side works in Step 2.

-{crop-start: 79, crop-end: 91, format: javascript}
+{crop-start: 79, crop-end: 91, format: javascript, line-numbers: false}
 ![Initiate data loading in App.js](code_samples/es6v2/App.js)

 We initiate data loading inside the `App` class's `componentWillMount` lifecycle hook.
 It fires right before React mounts our component into the DOM.
 Seems like a good place to start loading data, but some say it's an anti-pattern.